Search for keywords or category

 Shiatsu is deeply restful, it doesn’t hurt.

-Shiatsu uses a variety of manual techniques, including pressure, kneading, soothing, tapping, and stretching to access the vital Ki of the body.
-In the case where the client's energy is low or deficient, the practitioner uses specific techniques to enhance and vitalise the Ki.
-When the client is over-stressed, wound-up, or anxious, the practitioner employs techniques to disperse the "excess" energy.
-In this way, the Ki is regulated.
-Shiatsu works to alleviate conditions, restore balance, and promote health.
+Shiatsu uses a variety of manual techniques, including static pressure with palms and thumbs, kneading, soothing, tapping, and stretching.
+These enhance the body’s physical systems (circulatory, lymphatic etc) and can access its deeper energy reserves.
+In the case where the client's energy is low or deficient, the practitioner uses specific techniques to enhance and vitalise it.
+When the client is over-stressed, wound-up, or anxious, the practitioner employs techniques to calm and release tension.
+In this way, Shiatsu works to alleviate conditions, restore balance, and promote health.